KayLerch/alexa-skills-kit-tester-java/README.md

 response.assertFalse(AlexaAssertion.SessionEnded);
 ```

-or you can directly access the response envelope and form your own predicate:
+or you can directly access the response envelope and express your own predicate:

 ```java
 response.assertThat(speechletResponseEnvelope -> speechletResponseEnvelope.getVersion().startsWith("1"));